Dr. James Henderson

 Hepatitis A Vaccine

-Hepatitis A is one of the most important Guatemala travel shots you should get.
-This disease spreads through contaminated food and water, which can occur even in upscale restaurants.
-The CDC recommends Hepatitis A vaccination for all travelers to Guatemala.
+Hepatitis A is one of the most important Guatemala travel shots.
+This disease spreads through contaminated food and water.
+The CDC recommends it for all travelers to Guatemala.

 Dosage Schedule: